 Is this method for me?

-At Etax Accountants, we don’t have many clients that we recommend to use this method as you can generally gain a better result from the other methods, especially the logbook method.
-However if you do not wish to keep a logbook, as long as you have written evidence for your expenses you can use this method to help increase your refund.
+At Etax Accountants, we rarely recommend the 'one third of expenses' method because you can usually get a better result from the other methods (most often the logbook method).
+However, if you really don't want to keep a logbook, as long as you have written evidence for your expenses you can use the 'one-third' method to help increase your tax refund.

-If you need any clarification on using this method or any other aspects of travel related expenses, please contact us or email us at firstname.lastname@example.org.
+If you need any clarification on using this method or any other aspects of work-related travel expenses, please contact us or email us at email@example.com.